Reverse engineering the Adreno Vulkan driver

 Published on .
 Filed under firedrake programming debugging

 11 months ago was the last time I touched firedrake, and last weekend the urge to mess with it caught me again.
 So I set up WSL, installed all necessary dependencies and opened firedrake.
 I fired up the last compiled version I had, just to remind myself of where I had left things, and I QEMU was happy to dump my debug printf()’s via the virtual UART into stdout.
 All was good.
-Read post
+Then I compiled firedrake from scratch and it stopped working, or rather, it stopped producing output via the UART.
+That’s strange, I thought, messed with a couple of things and also stashed all my git changes but no avail; No more output via the UART.

 Page 1 of 3 Older Posts